Custom Antibody Services

 To get started designing your libraries, all we need is the amino acid sequence of your antibody!

-Benefits of Phage Technology for Affinity Maturation
+Benefits of Phage Technology for Lead Optimization

 Flexibility